micouy/kn/README.md

   `eval "$(_kn init --shell zsh)"`

+You may also want to enable [the `--exclude-old-pwd` flag](#--exclude-old-pwd).
 To be able to use `kn`, reload your config or launch a new shell instance.

 # Help wanted